DiaAzul/Posh-Predictive-Text/docs/source/pages/Development/ApplicationDevelopment.rst

 - Indentation is four spaces (no tabs).
 - Don't use underscore to indicate private, protected, internal and protected internal fields.
 It adds noise.
-- `const` are indicated in capital case.
-Though this should change to follow Google guidelines.
-- Opening braces do start on a new line.
+- `const` should be in lower case, except where the value of the constant is determined by a third party application outside of the code.
+For instance, ``CONDA_BASE`` is capitalised to indicate that the value it contains must match that provided by a third party, and may be subject to change.
+The use of upper case is to draw attention to constant values which may generate errors if they do not match the third party application.
-- Do not use braces for single statements where it improves readability, e.g. if statements follwed by return to exit a method early `if (x is null) return null;`.
+- Do not use braces for single statements where it improves readability, e.g. if statements followed by return to exit a method early ``if (x is null) return null;``.

 Testing
 -------